 CNS Imaging in the Sub-population of Pediatric Patients Less than 2 years old A non-randomized study (Study C) with 28 pediatric patients under 2 years of age who were referred for contrast MRI of the CNS supported extrapolation of CNS efficacy findings from adults and older children.
 CNS lesions were identified in 16 of these 28 patients on paired pre- and post-contrast images compared to 15 patients on pre-contrast images alone.
-In the 16 patients who had identifiable lesions, the scores for the co-endpoints of lesion visualization were improved for at least one lesion on paired pre- and post-contrast images compared to pre-contrast images in 8 out of 16 (50%) patients for lesion border delineation, 8 out of 16 (50%) patients for lesion internal morphology, and 14 out of 16 (88%) patients or lesion contrast enhancement
+In the 16 patients who had identifiable lesions, the scores for the co-endpoints of lesion visualization were improved for at least one lesion on paired preand post-contrast images compared to pre-contrast images in 8 out of 16 (50%) patients for lesion border delineation.
+8 out of 16 (50%) patients for lesion internal morphology, and 14 out of 16 (88%) patients for lesion contrast enhancement

-16 HOW SUPPLIED/STORAGE AND HANDLING
+HOW SUPPLIED/STORAGE AND HANDLING

-Gadoterate Meglumine Injection, USP is a clear, colorless to yellow solution containing 0.5 mmol per mL of gadoterate meglumine.
-It is supplied in single dose vials.
+Gadoterate Meglumine Injection, USP is a clear, colorless to yellow solution containing 0.5 mmol per mL of gadoterate meglumine

-Gadoterate Meglumine Injection, USP is supplied in 10 mL vials containing 5 mL or 10 mL of solution. in 20 mL vials containing 15 mL or 20 mL of solution.
+Gadoterate Meglumine Injection, USP Pharmacy Bulk Package is supplied in 100 mL vials containing 100 mL of solution

-Each single dose vial is closed with a rubber stopper and sealed with an aluminum cap and the contents are sterile
+Each Pharmacy Bulk Package vial is closed with a rubber stopper and sealed with an aluminum cap and the contents are sterile.

-Vials are individually packaged in a box of 10, in the following
+Gadoterate Meglumine Injection, USP Pharmacy Bulk Package vials are individually packaged in a box of 6, in the following configuration